 Students selecting this course are required to work much more independently and preface all work with written proposals as outlined by the Manitoba Senior High Art Curriculum.
 Each project contains a research component, preliminary studies, a final piece, self-reflection and journaling.
 If students are choosing a particular area of study, they are expected to complete the necessary research for their medium and message.
 This work will be based on written student's proposals.
-Students may choose the medium that suits their projects however, these mediums are expected to be used in a very skillful/gallery worthy manner to convey the artist's message.
+Students may choose the medium that suits their projects, however, these mediums are expected to be used in a very skillful/gallery worthy manner to convey the artist's message.
 There is also a sketchbook component to the course.
-Students are required to submit their sketchbook on a bi-weekly basis for the instructor to assess.
+Students are required to submit their sketchbook on a bi- weekly basis for the instructor to assess.
 Students are required to keep up with their sketching, research, and experimentation independently and regularly.
-Students are required to participate in class discussions and critiques surrounding their work and the work of others.
-There is a fee attached to this course.
+Students are required to this course.